-The all new Local Democracy Research Centre brings together experts from local government and academia to do practical research on some of the key challenges for local democracy around the World.
+The Local Democracy Research Centre brings together experts from local government and academia to do practical research on some of the key challenges for local democracy around the World.

-Through the Local Democracy Research Centre we are developing a broad, international programme that engages universities and local authorities to develop new ideas and approaches for governance, municipalism and citizen participation.
-The projects are rooted in practice but draw on insights and ideas from academia.
+We are developing a broad, international programme that engages universities and local authorities to develop new ideas and approaches for governance, municipalism and citizen participation.

-Our research is guided and supported by LGIU members around the World.
-We want to hear from you.
-We are also seeking partners to work with us on projects, so please get in touch to find out how you can get involved.
+Our research is guided and supported by LGIU members around the world and we are seeking partners to work with us on projects, collaborations. research, fellowships, exchanges and PhDs.
+Please get in touch to find out how you can get involved.

 Relationships not structures – systems for health and care

 In partnership with Browne Jacobson the LDRC has been investigating the role of local authorities within local systems for health and care.
 We have drawn out useful insights from the wide literature on “systems thinking” and conducted interviews with senior council officers about their efforts to coordinate better health outcomes across local areas.
 The report, Local health systems: relationships not structures, was published in April with an in-person launch event in Westminster.
 Read the report.

 Funding systems for local government – international comparisons

 The shape and scale of funding for local government has an enormous impact on the real level of decentralisation.
 Systems of local government finance differ significantly around the world, with varying outcomes for local autonomy.
 This comparative project, a partnership with University of Northumbria, will look in depth at how council funding works in three jurisdictions: Italy, German and Japan.
 Following a broad scoping of the literature on legal/constitutional structures, as well as key policies in each country, the researchers will conduct interviews with practitioners at the local level to build up a detailed picture of qualitative experiences of the system in different places and policy areas.